What is cholesterol and how can you reduce it

 This balance of microbes, also known as the gut flora, can be thrown out by a wide range of circumstances, including:

-• the use of drugs
+• the use of drugs,

-• excess alcohol
+• excess alcohol,

-• stress
+• stress,

-• disease
+• disease,

 • or exposure to environmental toxins.

-When this happens it can lead to an increase in the harmful bacteria that cause ill-health.
+When this happens, it can lead to an increase in the harmful bacteria that cause ill-health.

 Probiotics are often recommended for problems such as diarrhoea or irritable bowel syndrome (IBS), or after a course of antibiotics that has resulted in constipation.

-Raj says: “Including plain live yoghurt in your diet, subbing it for coconut milk in curry, or adding it to fruit or cereals will give you what you need.
-You don’t necessarily need branded products specifically marketed as ‘gut friendly”.
+Fermented foods such as kimchi, sauerkraut, yogurt, tempeh, miso, and kefir are great dietary sources of probiotics.
+Including plain live yoghurt in your diet, subbing it for coconut milk in curry, or adding it to fruit or cereals will give you what you need.

 Prebiotics

-Prebiotics are nutrients and constituents of food that our gut flora feed upon, thus increasing the number of microbes found in the gut.
-Prebiotics include compounds known as fructo-oligosaccharides, which are found naturally in many complex carbohydrates and plants, including leeks, onions, wheat, garlic, chicory root and artichokes.
-The prebiotic ‘inulin’ is now being added to some brands of breads and cereals.
+Prebiotics are nutrients and constituents of food that our gut flora feed upon, therefore increasing the number of microbes found in the gut.

-Prebiotics helps the growth of the 'friendly bacteria' in the gut, which in turn aids digestion, improves gut health and boosts the immune system.
+Prebiotics help the growth of the 'friendly bacteria' in the gut, which in turn aids digestion, improves gut health and boosts the immune system.
 It may also help reduce the severity of food poisoning and the effects of food intolerance.

 Healthy digestion is key

-Raj says: “Digestive health is so important but often overlooked.
-Our diet plays a key role in healthy digestion - not forgetting other factors such as regular physical activity9, limiting toxins from alcohol intake and cigarette smoking.
+Digestive health is so important but often overlooked.
+Our diet plays a key role in healthy digestion – although not forgetting that other factors have a role too, such as regular physical activity, limiting toxins from alcohol intake and not smoking.

-“It’s easy to be seduced by “detoxing” products found online in the form of teas, powders or pills, but these ‘quick fixes’ aren’t backed by science, can be misleading and in no way substitute a healthy balanced diet.
+It’s easy to be seduced by “detoxing” products found online in the form of teas, powders or pills, but these “quick fixes” aren’t backed by science, can be misleading and in no way substitute a healthy balanced diet.

 References

-2. Are rice and spicy diet good for functional gastrointestinal disorders? - Europe PMC
+3. Are rice and spicy diet good for functional gastrointestinal disorders? – Europe PMC

-5. Ginger in gastrointestinal disorders - NCBI
+4. Ginger in gastrointestinal disorders – National Library of Medicine

 Discover AXA Health insurance